 if env.is_done(state):

-Comparing the the Q-learning demo, here we update the Q-function
+breakComparing the the Q-learning demo, here we update the Q-function

 using the SARSA update equation, which takes into account the action

-chosen by the current policy (next_action
+chosen by the current policy (next_action) instead of the

 optimal action.
 We also added a loop to iterate over the states and